Akron–Canton Airport: Passenger growth and decline

 During the mid-2000s, the airport was one of the fastest-growing airports in the Midwest, attracting passengers from the Akron/Canton area and Cleveland metropolitan area.
 The airport's passenger count doubled between 2000 and 2006, with several new routes added by AirTran Airways and Frontier Airlines.
-The airport experienced its busiest year in 2012, with 1.83 million passengers flying in or out.
+The airport experienced its busiest year in 2012, with 1.83 million passengers flying through.

 Since 2012, passenger traffic has decreased.
-Following the acquisition of AirTran Airways, then the airport's largest carrier, by Southwest Airlines in 2011, Southwest reduced AirTran's presence at the airport.
+AirTran's presence at the airport shrank following the airline's acquisition by Southwest Airlines in 2011.
 Several other low-cost carriers, including JetBlue, Frontier Airlines, and Spirit Airlines, established new routes from nearby Cleveland Hopkins, lowering average airfares at that airport and reducing demand for Cleveland-based travelers to fly out of further-away Akron.
-In 2017 Southwest dropped Akron and consolidated operations at Cleveland Hopkins, as did Allegiant Air the same year.
+In 2017, Southwest dropped Akron and consolidated operations at Cleveland Hopkins, as Allegiant Air did the same year.

 By 2017, the airport's passenger traffic sank to its lowest level since 2004.
 As of May 2018, the airport had the 2nd fastest declining passenger count of any US airport.

-In the aftermath of the COVID-19 pandemic, the airport suffered further loss of service as Delta Air Lines ceased its long-running service to Atlanta from the airport in 2020, and Spirit Airlines ended all flights to Orlando and seasonal service to Myrtle Beach and Fort Myers in 2022.
+In the aftermath of the COVID-19 pandemic, the airport suffered further loss of service, as Delta Air Lines ceased its long-running service from the airport to Atlanta in 2020, and Spirit Airlines ended all flights to Orlando and seasonal service to Myrtle Beach and Fort Myers in 2022.
 United Express dropped service to Washington–Dulles in 2022, citing ongoing staff shortages.
 This service had replaced their erstwhile service to Newark in 2021, although the airline hopes to restart scheduled flights to Dulles in 2023.

 Expansion

-In 2006 the airport completed an expansion and renovation of the terminal, including the addition of a new wing off the main concourse.
-It brings the number of gates to 11 (from 9) and provides new baggage areas, a food court, and better aesthetics.
-The new wing opened to passengers in May 2006 and was home to AirTran Airways and its successor Southwest.
+In 2006, the airport completed a terminal expansion and renovation, including the addition of a new wing off the main concourse.
+It increased the number of gates from 9 to 11 and provides new baggage areas, a food court, and better aesthetics.
+The new wing opened to passengers in May 2006 and was home to AirTran Airways and its successor, Southwest.

-In 2011 the expanded TSA screening area was completed.
+In 2011, the expanded TSA screening area was completed.
 It has four lanes for screening, with the ability to open two more.
 Along with the expanded screening area, Advanced Imaging Devices were installed and a TSA Precheck lane was added.

-The airport initiated CAK 2018, its 10-year, $110 million Capital Improvement Plan in March 2008.
-The plan is the most ambitious capital improvement plan in Akron–Canton Airport's history and calls for 10 projects in the next 10 years.
-One of those projects, a runway expansion, has already been completed.
-Runway 05/23 was extended from 7600 ft to 8200 ft.
-The runways will allow aircraft to fly non-stop to anywhere in the U.S. and throughout Mexico and Canada.
+The airport initiated CAK 2018, its 10-year, $110 million Capital Improvement Plan, in March 2008.
+The plan was the most ambitious capital improvement plan in Akron–Canton Airport's history and called for 10 projects in the next 10 years.
+One of those projects, a runway expansion, has already been completed: runway 05/23 was extended from 7600 ft to 8200 ft.
+The runways now allow aircraft to fly non-stop to anywhere in the U.S. and throughout Mexico and Canada.